sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

 ### Equations which have an analytical solution, and SymPy cannot solve

 It is also possible that there is a way to solve your equation algebraically, and SymPy has not have implemented an appropriate algorithm.
-You can ask about this on the [mailing list](https://groups.google.com/g/sympy), or open an issue on [SymPy's GitHub page](https://github.com/sympy/sympy/issues).
+If you think you may have encountered this situation, you can ask about it on the [mailing list](https://groups.google.com/g/sympy), or open an issue on [SymPy's GitHub page](https://github.com/sympy/sympy/issues).

 *Ask if someone has an example where there is a mathematical solution but SymPy returns an empty list.
 Related: sin(x) = 0 will return two solutions but there are infinitely many solutions*